A student shall be permitted to register for graduate study only after formal admission.

 More than Three Semesters: The student is considered a new applicant, and new supporting materials and fees are required.
 The applicable standards are those in effect when the student applies for readmission.
 Course work more than seven years old will not be counted toward a graduate degree.

 A change of program is required when a student wishes to leave the current academic department/concentration to seek a degree in a different department/concentration.
 Questions regarding a Change of Program can be made by contacting the advisor or the Office of Graduate Studies.

 Transfer of Graduate Credits

 Applicants once admitted may petition for transfer of graduate credit earned at another regionally accredited institution.
 The course work must conform to the time limits and grade expectations for course work counted toward the degree at VCSU.
-The petition is available on the graduate website and is submitted to the advisor and Director of the Office of Graduate Studies who will process the petition.
+The petition is available on the graduate website and is submitted to the advisor and Dean of Graduate Studies who will process the petition.
 Credit counted toward the degree from VCSU through transfer from other regionally accredited institutions

 - may not exceed nine (9) credits required for the degree.